 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety drugs.
-These drugs are commonly used to treat residents suffering from anxiety or depression.
+This gauges the percentage of long-term residents that were administered antianxiety medication.
+These drugs are generally prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents